siemens/ix/packages/documentation/docs/mobile.md

 );
 ```

-At this point the application frame should respect all areas of your device which are not part of the app.
+At this point, the application frame should respect all areas of your device which are not part of the app.

-To ensure that the pages of your application displaying content also respect the previously defined areas, you can use the defined variables here as well.
+Use the defined variables to ensure that the pages of your application displaying content also respect the previously defined areas as well.

 ```css
 .my-content-space {